 Magnus Gjoen’s work draws on history and metaphor.
-For his latest release with Enter Gallery in Brighton he’s created a box set of prints patterned with delft and gold leaf.
+For his latest release with Enter Gallery in Brighton he has created a box set of prints patterned with delft and gold leaf.
 It will be a special item.
-Talking to art related noise he explains the thoughts behind this latest release and how fragility is at the heart of it all.
+Talking to Art Related Noise he explains the thoughts behind this latest release and how fragility is at the heart of it all.

 Elizabeth Waggett’s delicate work explores the relationship between value and purpose.
 Working in monochrome with streaks of gold leaf.
 Each piece challenges and acts as it’s own commentary though one which evolves according to the viewer.
 In this podcast with the Enter Gallery in Brighton we talk to Elizabeth about her art, her travels and just how much she misses fish and chips.